Our position on field sports

 We recognise that trail hunting is an issue that polarises people's opinions and provokes strong reactions from them.

 Parliament has taken a view on the circumstances in which trail hunting can take place, and we operate within that framework.
-Since hunting with dogs was banned in 2004, we have licensed the legal activity of following an artificial trail over our land where it is compatible with our aims of public access and conservation.
+Since hunting with dogs was banned in England and Wales in 2004, we have licensed the legal activity of following an artificial trail over our land where it is compatible with our aims of public access and conservation.

 We expect our licence holders to comply fully with the law and the terms of our licence.
 Anyone who suspects them of breaking the law should contact the local police force as the proper investigating authority.
 We will, and have, taken strong action against licence holders where the police and the legal process have found them guilty of breaking the law.